Steppe mammoth: Relationship with humans

 At the Majuangou site in northern China, a M. trogontherii rib is suggested to display cutting marks.
 At the Bełchatów coal mine in Poland, dating to the late Middle Pleistocene (in the interglacial period of either MIS 11 or MIS 9, around 425-300,000 years ago), remains of M. trogontherii have been found with cut marks, suggested to represent evidence of butchery by archaic humans, possibly Homo heidelbergensis, though no stone tools were found at the site.
-At the Medzhibozh A site in western Ukraine, dating to MIS 11 around 400,000 years ago, M. trogontheirii ivory fragments were found to have been deliberately knapped and split, representing some of the oldest evidence of ivory working in the archaeological record, though the ivory used was too soft to have effectively served as tools and was likely either an abortive attempt or was used as training material.
+At the Medzhibozh A site in western Ukraine, dating to MIS 11 around 400,000 years ago, M. trogontherii ivory fragments were found to have been deliberately knapped and split, representing some of the oldest evidence of ivory working in the archaeological record, though the ivory used was too soft to have effectively served as tools and was likely either an abortive attempt or was used as training material.

 Sites with evidence of both humans and M. trogontherii in Europe are rare, especially compared to the contemporaneous straight-tusked elephant, which is suggested to be the result of humans and steppe mammoths primarily occupying different habitats in Europe during the Middle Pleistocene.